Dan Werner: College career

-Werner suffered a prolonged shooting slump during his senior year and was eventually replaced in the starting lineup by Chandler Parsons.
-Although his on-court difficulties made Werner the target of criticism and a source of consternation among some Gator fans, coach Billy Donovan defended his player, stating that he does "the little things that nobody sees on the stat sheet" and that while Werner "maybe hasn't been the most athletic or most talented guy, but he's one of the smarter guys I've coached.
-And Dan has always given his best."
+Werner’s senior season in 2009–10 was marked by a prolonged shooting slump.
+He lost his starting spot late in the season to Chandler Parsons, who would go on to have a successful collegiate and NBA career.
+Although some fans criticized Werner’s offensive limitations, Coach Billy Donovan repeatedly praised his leadership, court awareness, and intangibles.
+"Dan maybe hasn't been the most athletic or most talented guy, but he's one of the smarter guys I've coached.
+And Dan has always given his best," Donovan said.